aegir-project/documentation/docs/community/release-process/debian-packaging.md

 reprepro copy stable testing aegir-archive-keyring
 ```

-- Merge the feature branch into the main branch (merge conflicts are expected)
+- Merge the feature branches (hostmaster, provision) into the main branch (merge conflicts are mostly handled by `-X ours`)
-	`git checkout 7.x-3.x; git merge 7.x-3.14.x`
+	`git checkout 7.x-3.x; git merge -X ours 7.x-3.14.x`
+- Push
+- Comment in the release meta issue
 - Broadcast?
 Mention in the irc/matrix room.
 Maybe Twitter, email.

 Building a package for a new release